project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ## Update Client & Secrets

-Navigate to Clients and make the following changes to each of the clients.
+- Navigate to Clients and make the following changes to each of the clients.

 **Note:** Modify only the clients listed below.
 You do not need to modify the settings for other clients.

 ### Account, broker, realm-management

-Go to the Credentials tab and regenerate the Secret and Registration Access Token.
-Make a note of both as they will be required at later stage.
+- Go to the Credentials tab and regenerate the Secret and Registration Access Token.
+Make a note of both as you will require these at a later stage.

+## Configurations

+The following steps will guide you through the configuration settings:

 ### Android

-Change the Root URL to `https://sunbird.example.com` Add a Valid Redirect URI `https://sunbird.example.com/oauth2callback`
+1. Change the Root URL to `https://sunbird.example.com`
+2. Add a Valid Redirect URI `https://sunbird.example.com/oauth2callback`

 ### Portal

-Change the Root URL to `https://sunbird.example.com` Add Valid Redirect URIs `https://sunbird.example.com/private/*` and `https://sunbird.example.com/`
+1. Change the Root URL to `https://sunbird.example.com`
+2. Add Valid Redirect URIs `https://sunbird.example.com/private/*` and `https://sunbird.example.com/`

 ### Trampoline

-Change the Root URL to `https://sunbird.example.com` Go to the Credentials tab and regenerate the Secret and Registration Access Token.
-Use the secret as the value for the `sunbird_trampoline_secret` configuration.
+1. Change the Root URL to `https://sunbird.example.com`
+2. Go to the Credentials tab and regenerate the Secret and Registration Access Token
+3. Use the secret as the value for the `sunbird_trampoline_secret` configuration

-## SMTP Configuration
+### SMTP

-It is necessary to configure email for smooth working of the password reset functionality and user management workflows.
+1. It is necessary to configure email for smooth working of the password reset functionality and user management workflows
-Navigate to `Realm Settings > Email`.
-Enter the SMTP credentials and click the Test Connection button to verify that the SMTP connection is working.
+2. Navigate to `Realm Settings > Email`
+3. Enter the SMTP credentials
+4. Click the Test Connection button to verify that the SMTP connection is configured correctly